Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-Loved for their elegance and romance, the rose is a garden favorite.
-Available in an enormous variety of colors, sizes and with an array of fragrances, roses are also long flowering and can bring delight to your garden from June right through to December.
+Roses are versatile for both formal and informal styles, making them a gorgeous addition to any yard.
+They are also long flowering and can bring delight to your garden from June right through to December.

 Where to plant roses

-Knowing where to plant roses is largely down to the variety.
-Roses are very versatile, with hundreds of varieties, from climbers and ramblers, to bush and shrub, and even ground cover roses – there's a type of rose for almost every situation in the garden.
+Knowing where to plant roses is a very important aspect of how to plant roses and is largely down to the variety.
+Roses are very versatile, with hundreds of varieties, from flowering climbers and ramblers, to bush and flowering shrubs, and even ground cover roses – you can try growing roses in almost every situation in the garden.

-Before planting, it’s important to choose a cultivator appropriate for the conditions in your chosen position.
+Before planting, it’s important to choose a cultivator appropriate for the conditions in the chosen position in your yard.

 Container-grown roses or bare root roses?